 In 2017, the BNM spearheaded a tripartite effort between the Malaysian Anti-Corruption Commission and the Inland Revenue Board of Malaysia for strategic cooperation in combating financial crimes, tax evasion and corruption.
 This joint strategic cooperation aims to combine the powers and resources of each agency to restrain financial crimes, especially those involving corruption and tax evasion.
 It is hoped that this joint effort will strengthen the country's financial system, increase national revenue, and build a nation free from corruption and abuse of power.

 The primary sources of funding for banks in Malaysia are deposits (fixed, demand, savings, investment deposits, etc.), which include negotiable instruments of deposits and repurchase agreements.
 The money and foreign exchange markets are also integral to the funding of the banking system.
-These are governed by the Code of Conduct for Malaysia Wholesale Financial Markets, which came into effect on 2 May 2017.63 This Code and the Guidelines on Repurchase Agreement Transactions, issued by the BNM in 2015,64 set out the principles and standards to be observed by market participants in wholesale financial markets.
-The Code of Conduct for Malaysia Wholesale Financial Markets sets out the eligibility requirements for dealers and brokers, market conduct and internal control requirements to safeguard the professionalism and integrity of the wholesale financial markets and the role of industry associations in preserving market integrity, while the Guidelines on Repurchase Agreement Transactions set out the scope of the repurchase agreement that can be conducted by licensed banks and licensed investment banks to promote sound risk management practices.65
+These are governed by the Code of Conduct for Malaysia Wholesale Financial Markets, which came into effect on 22 April 2020.60 The revised Repurchase Agreement Transactions policy document, issued by the BNM in 2019,61 sets out the principles and standards to be observed by market participants in wholesale financial markets.
+The Code of Conduct for Malaysia Wholesale Financial Markets sets out the eligibility requirements for dealers and brokers, market conduct and internal control requirements to safeguard the professionalism and integrity of the wholesale financial markets and the role of industry associations in preserving market integrity, while the Repurchase Agreement Transactions policy document sets out the scope of the repurchase agreement that can be conducted by licensed banks and licensed investment banks to promote sound risk management practices.62

 Throughout 2015, the Islamic banking sector completed an industry-wide exercise to migrate customers' Islamic deposit accounts into Islamic deposits or investment accounts according to the requirements of the IFSA.
 During the exercise, which was carried out over the subsequent two years, customers, depending on their risk appetite, could choose to convert their deposits into investment accounts that offered different rates of return but were not principal-guaranteed.
-By the end of 2019, investment intermediation activities had continued to grow, whereby total investment accounts managed by Islamic banks amounted to 97.1 billion ringgit, compared to 2018, when investment accounts amounted to 91.9 billion ringgit.66
+By the end of 2020, investment intermediation activities had continued to grow, whereby total investment accounts managed by Islamic banks amounted to 99 billion ringgit, compared to 2019, when investment accounts amounted to 87.1 billion ringgit.63

 Control of banks and transfers of banking business